-We now have a page for "Possession of Drugs", New Hampshire's tough law on possession of drugs in a motor vehicle.
-Please note that this is a major motor vehicle offense under New Hampshire's "Habitual Offender" law, RSA 259:39.
-A charge for possession of drugs in a motor vehicle code brings extra harsh penalties for even trivial amounts of marijuana found in the driver's car or truck, including a revocation of their driver's license from 60 days up to two years.
+We have a page for "Possession of Drugs", New Hampshire's tough law on possession of drugs in a motor vehicle: RSA 265-A:43.
+Please note that this is a major motor vehicle offense under New Hampshire's "Habitual Offender" law, RSA 259:39, I. A charge for possession of drugs in a motor vehicle code brings extra harsh penalties for even trivial amounts of marijuana found in the driver's car or truck, including a revocation of their driver's license from 60 days up to two years.
 You also find a page here for "Conduct After an Accident", which is found in the New Hampshire Motor Vehicle Code at RSA 264:25.
 This charge is called "leaving the scene of an accident", "leaving the scene after causing property damage", or "leaving the scene of an accident after causing bodily injury" in most other states.
 It too carries severe penalties, even if no one was hurt.

-We also have a "speeding" page with New Hampshire's speeding laws, a "minor in possession" page addressing New Hampshire's underage drinking laws (including "unlawful intoxication by a minor"), an "Operating After Suspension or Revocation" page, and a "Public Way" page that defines that element of a DWI offense.
+We also have a "minor in possession" page addressing New Hampshire's underage drinking laws (including "unlawful intoxication by a minor"), an "Operating After Suspension or Revocation" page, and a "Public Way" page that defines that element of a DWI offense.

-Another 2013 update is on the "New Hampshire DWI arraignment law" :RSA 265-A:3-a, which became effective on January 1, 2013.
+A page was created for the "New Hampshire DWI arraignment law" :RSA 265-A:3-a, which became effective on January 1, 2013.
 Once again the charge of DWI has been singled out for special (and often adverse) treatment.
 We have just added the law that requires police to be trained in the administration of the field sobriety tests they administer pursuant to RSA 265-A:6.

-Thank you for visiting this website.
+Thank you for visiting our website.
 We are making an effort to present you with as much information about New Hampshire DWI laws as possible.
 Thank you again for visiting today!

 You are also invited to visit our main web site: http://www.byebyedwi.com or contact us by by phone at 1-603-893-0074 or by email at